arsalan99999/sm-platform/README.md

       Bearer <your_token>
    4. Test all available endpoints.

-8. Notes
+Notes:

-Ensure your database and Redis instances are running before starting the application.
+1. Ensure your database and Redis instances are running before starting the application.
-All configuration details (e.g., ports, credentials) are in the application.properties file.
+2. All configuration details (e.g., ports, credentials) are in the application.properties file.
-Keep your JWT token secure and ensure it has a reasonable expiration time.
+3. Keep your JWT token secure and ensure it has a reasonable expiration time.